 North Las Vegas is a relatively large city located in the state of Nevada.
 With a population of 234,807 people and 49 constituent neighborhoods, North Las Vegas is the fourth largest community in Nevada.
 There's nothing like the smell of a brand new house, and in North Las Vegas, you'll find that a large proportion of houses were recently built.
 New growth in residential real estate is an indication that people are choosing to move to North Las Vegas, and putting down their money on brand new construction.
 North Las Vegas’s real estate is, on average, some of the newest in the nation.
 North Las Vegas does seem to be experiencing an influx of affluent people, because the median household income is $52,511.00.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, North Las Vegas is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+North Las Vegas is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, North Las Vegas is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in North Las Vegas who work in office and administrative support (14.98%), sales jobs (11.41%), and food service (9.58%).
+There are especially a lot of people living in North Las Vegas who work in office and administrative support (15.15%), sales jobs (11.19%), and food service (9.90%).

-The percentage of adults in North Las Vegas with college degrees is slightly lower than the national average of 21.84% for all communities.
-15.23% of adults in North Las Vegas have a bachelor's degree or advanced degree.
+The citizens of North Las Vegas are slightly less educated than the national average of 21.84% for the average city or town: 15.26% of adults in North Las Vegas have a bachelor's degree or advanced degree

 The most common language spoken in North Las Vegas is English.
 Other important languages spoken here include Spanish and Tagalog.